 Kelleher explained that on an organizational level, change leaders will first need to measure if the business is ready to move from its current state to the desired or required future state.

-“It’s first a matter of working with stakeholder groups, both internally and externally, to evaluate if the business is ready for the change on the process and systems side, before rolling it out on the people side,” said Kelleher.
+“It’s first a matter of working with stakeholder groups, both internally and externally, to evaluate if the business is ready for the change project on the process and systems side, before rolling it out on the people side,” said Kelleher.
 Communicating a change before the business is ready can make people think you’re vacillating, which hurts morale.

 5. Leverage technology to track if communications are impactful